HannahHazi/dot_bashrc/README.md

 * Fancy formatting of this courtesy of [https://github.com/lyze/posh-git-sh](PoshGitSh) - TODO modify this rather than just checking out locally

 Note that when using this on Mac you'll have to copy across the .bash_profile to your local directory ~ as well, because Bash on Mac doesn't pick up .bashrc automatically (I think because Mac defaults to using login shell).
+To set everything up locally, call `$ . use_locally.sh` and reload the shell to see the changes.